ucan-wg/invocation/README.md

 })
 ```

 While a Promise MAY be substituted for any field in a Closure, substituting the `do` field is NOT RECOMMENDED.
-The `do` field is critical in understanding what kind of action will be performed, and most schedulers will use the
+The `do` field is critical in understanding what kind of action will be performed, and schedulers SHOULD use this fields to grant atomicity, parallelize tasks, and so on.

 After resolution, the Closure MUST be validated against the UCANs known to the Executor.
 A Promise resolved to a Closure that is not backed by a valid UCAN MUST NOT be executed, and SHOULD return an unauthorized error to the user.